Academic Federation FAQ

 - A senior AF member who has successfully moved through the ranks and is willing to give advice

-- Someone whom members of your department consider to be outstanding in his/her field (i.e. teaching, research, administration, outreach, etc.)
+- Someone whom members of your department consider to be outstanding in their field (i.e. teaching, research, administration, outreach, etc.)

 - Someone in your research field, a related field, or knowledgeable about your field